- Scissor use develops hand muscles and coordination.

 What skills do we need to use scissors?

 Cutting with scissors requires multiple skills, and one of them is the hand separation.
-This is the ability to use the thumb, index and middle fingers independently from the pinkie and ring fingers.
-When your child practices cutting with scissors, he is also using abilities like hand-eye coordination and bilateral coordination because each hand is doing something different.
+This is the ability to use the thumb, index, and middle fingers independently from the pinkie and ring fingers.
+When your child practices cutting with scissors, they are also using abilities like hand-eye coordination and bilateral coordination because each hand is doing something different.

 Although these skills are used during the activity of cutting, they can also be practiced throughout your child’s day.
-Simple tasks like throwing and catching a ball, using a spoon or zipping a coat are things where your little one develops his hand coordination, finger dexterity and builds strength in the little hand muscles.
+Simple tasks like throwing and catching a ball, using a spoon, or zipping a coat are things where your little one develops their hand coordination, finger dexterity, and builds strength in the little hand muscles.

 When children reach 42 months, they begin doing activities that involve cutting with scissors.
 But before they get there, you can begin stimulating the abilities they need by practicing simple and everyday actions like:

 - Playing with playdough (practice pinching, rolling, and squeezing to make different figures)

 - Using spray bottles (to do things like water the plants)